Refinitiv/Real-Time-SDK/Java/README.md

 	Microsoft Visual Studio 14.2 (2019) 64-bit (JNI Libraries)
 	Microsoft Visual Studio 14.3 (2022) 64-bit (JNI Libraries)

-NOTE: To obtain JNI Libraries for deprecated versions, VS 2013 and VS 2012, please use a BinaryPack from a version [prior to Real-Time-SDK-2.0.3.L1](https://github.com/Refinitiv/Real-Time-SDK/releases/tag/Real-Time-SDK-2.0.2.G3) at your own risk as changes to BinaryPacks will not be availble for deprecated compilers.
+NOTE: To obtain JNI Libraries for deprecated versions, VS 2013, please use a BinaryPack from a version [prior to Real-Time-SDK-2.0.3.L1](https://github.com/Refinitiv/Real-Time-SDK/releases/tag/Real-Time-SDK-2.0.2.G3) at your own risk as changes to BinaryPacks will not be availble for deprecated compilers.

 ##### Linux